tezos/tezos-mirror/docs/beta/baking_power.rst

 also call **overstaked** the excess of external staked tez over the allowed maximum.
-Any overstaked tez will count toward baking rights as delegated instead of staked (provided that the baker is not overdelegated too), so they will weigh half as much.
+Any overstaked tez will count toward baking rights as delegated instead of staked (provided that the baker is not overdelegated too), so they will weigh a third as much.

 .. code-block:: python